mui/mui-x/docs/data/data-grid/rows/rows.md

 ### Dynamic row height

-Instead of a fixed row height, you can let the grid to calculate the height of each row based on its content.
+Instead of a fixed row height, you can let the grid calculate the height of each row based on its content.
 To do so, return `"auto`" on the function passed to the `getRowHeight` prop.

 ```tsx